-Yesterday I wrote about how to sell social media to your marketing department, and as a follow-up to that question, I received another email from the same person indicating a big reason why internally their marketing department still doesn’t want to move forward:
+I received another email from someone indicating a big reason why internally their marketing department still doesn’t want to move forward:

 “After more in-depth discussions it became apparent that the real concern of our marketing department is protecting our “brand name” while employee’s use social media to, essentially further their own careers and successes.
 I hadn’t looked at it from that perspective but it does present some challenges.”